enzbus/cqr/README.rst

 Compared to that 2018 Stanford research project, it has a completely new codebase (written from scratch) and it removes various unnecessary dependencies.
-It also has a modified algorithm, which is guaranteed to preserve strong convexity (unlike many similar attempts).
+It also has a modified algorithm, which is guaranteed to preserve convexity (unlike many similar attempts).
 It uses a simplified version of the 2018 algorithm only for the final polishing.

 Algorithm (draft)